Have a Good Vacation

 When going on a long vacation, you may get more satisfaction out of it if you break it into two or three distinct periods, changing locations and activities for each segment.

 People tend to think it's the overall average of the various vacation experiences (easy travel, good food, good weather) that determines your happiness.
 But studies reveal that what really matters is doing something memorable.
-That might be attending a special musical concert or hiking through ancient ruins.
 Even if everything else is just so-so, the memory of that peak moment and the sense of vitality it provides can leave you feeling great about your vacation.

 People often are eager to get to their favourite activity right away on a trip, but that can actually work against maximizing your enjoyment.
 Memories of a great first day will have faded by the end of the trip, but not before making everything else that follows seem a little less special.
-Our research suggests that how you feel on the last day of your trip colors your impressions of the overall experience almost as much as peak moments, so make that day a fulfilling one.
-Avoid hanging around the hotel on your last day because you're tired or have postcards to write.
+Our research suggests that how you feel on the last day of your trip colors your impressions of the overall experience almost as much as peak moments, so make that day a fulfilling one!

-Getting your passport stolen or the airline losing your luggage may seem ruinous to your trip.
+Misplacing your passport or the airline losing your luggage may seem ruinous to your trip.
 But if you don't view them as disasters, such events really don't deter from your enjoyment of a vacation.
 In fact, if a vacation headache is memorable enough, you might even recall it fondly.

 Avoid documenting your entire trip with hundreds of shots.
 Taking and keeping many photos dulls positive memories because when you see all of them, you're reminded of all the tedious moments.
 You need just a few photographs of spectacular moments to trigger powerful and pleasing memories